ShreyasKolpe/epigraphia-data-cleaning/README.md

 Only character level substitutions and corrections are made to render text human-readable and partially standards-compliant.
 No attempt has been made to make entire translation/transliteration text fully in line with the standard.
 This might need to be done in the future.

+For example,
-For example, ಋ/ऋ is written in EC as ṛi, such as in kṛiśṇa.
+1. ಋ/ऋ is written in EC as ṛi, such as in kṛiśṇa.
 This is retained, instead of changing the original text to kṛśṇa.

+2. ಶ/श is written in EC Vol 3 as ś, while ಷ/ष is written as sh.
+During data cleaning, ś is corrected but sh is retained.

+3. The anusvāra poses problems.
+In Sanskrit, this character changes depending on the following consonant.
+The usage of the ಂ/ं is also common.
+Correctness would require consulting the inscription in Indic characters to make sure that the anusvāra carries over accurately.
+This is done in a few cases, but ignored in the vast majority.